smox14/my_trip/README.md

 # myTrip
-Part of

 Try Demo --> <a href="https://thawing-sea-42605.herokuapp.com/"> Here </a>

-This project allows user to log in add add, edit and delete trip.
+This project allows user to log in add add, edit and delete trip and places.

 ## My plan / approch